 Talk to your neighbors about their plans and encourage them to plan with you.

-Agree to help each other prepare to leave when authorities announce plans to evacuate endangered residents.
+Agree to help each other when authorities announce plans to evacuate your area.

 USE THIS PAGE TO RECORD THE LOCATIONS OF COMMUNITY INFORMATION IN YOUR NEIGHBORHOOD.
 BE SURE TO INCLUDE THE LOCATION OF THE NEAREST COUNTY PUBLIC LIBRARIES.